Blaine Milam: Execution

 Milam's execution was stayed in 2019 and 2021 to permit him to appeal his conviction and sentence, but these appeals failed, and the trial court had found that Milam was not intellectually disabled.
 The Supreme Court denied Milam's application for a stay of his execution on his scheduled execution date, September 25, 2025.
 Milam was executed by lethal injection later that day, at the Huntsville Unit in Huntsville, Texas.

-In his final statement before his execution he did not express remorse for his crimes and instead thanked his supporters, professed his Christian faith and expressed gratitude to the Texas Department of Criminal Justice for opening its prison chaplaincy program to death row inmates: "I would like to give a special thanks to all of you for showing me kindness, compassion, empathy, love and support and believing in me.
-Thank you for everything that y’all have done.
+In his final statement before his execution, he did not express remorse for his crimes and instead thanked his supporters, professed his Christian faith and expressed gratitude to the Texas Department of Criminal Justice for opening its prison chaplaincy program to death row inmates:

+"I would like to give a special thanks to all of you for showing me kindness, compassion, empathy, love and support and believing in me.
+Thank you for everything that y'all have done.
 I would also like to thank the directors of chaplaincy of TDCJ for opening up the faith based program on death row and allowed me to be accepted into it to find Jesus Christ our Lord and Savior.
 And if any of you would like to see me again, I implore all of you no matter who you are to accept Jesus Christ as your Lord and Savior and we will meet again.
 I love you all, bring me home Jesus."

-His last meal consisted of a cheeseburger, oven-fried potatoes, green beans, pinto beans, sliced bread, scrambled eggs, country gravy, a sausage patty, pears, biscuits, tea and water.
+Milam was one of the two American inmates executed that day; the other being Geoffrey Todd West in Alabama, who shot and killed Margaret Berry during a robbery.

 In popular culture

-The Investigation Discovery network aired an episode of Werner Herzog's series On Death Row titled "Blaine Milam" that covered the case in Season 2, Episode 3, broadcast on September 17, 2013.
+The Investigation Discovery network aired an episode of Werner Herzog's series On Death Row titled "Blaine Milam" that the case in Season 2, Episode 3, broadcast on September 17, 2013.